pintowar/opta-router/README.md

 Sample VRP Application using Kotlin + Optaplanner + Graphhopper + Spring Boot + Websockets

+This sample application uses the belgium map to calculate distances between points.
+The map can be found on this [link](http://download.geofabrik.de/europe/belgium-latest.osm.pbf).
+Download it and point the Env `GRAPH_OSM_PATH` to it's path, in order to run the application.
+The `GRAPH_OSM_LOCATION` Env must point to a temporary folder, in order to Graphhopper folder.

+Both Envs can be customized on the `application.yml` file.

 ## Run in development mode

 This project is divided in 2 sub modules: